 Second hand and Vintage Shops:

-Most of these vintage shops are online:
+Most of the following vintage shops are also online:

 - Dirty Fabulous – also does Bridal wear

 Many more Irish-based vintage clothing shops on Depop if you do a search.